Hydrogen spin oscillations in a background of axions and the 21-cm brightness temperature: Introduction

-The first detection of the 21-cm signal from the era of first star formation called Cosmic Dawn ($15<z<35$) was recently reported by the EDGES experiment \cite{Bowman:2018yin}.
+The first detection of the 21-cm signal from the era of first star formation called Cosmic Dawn ($15<z<35$) \citep{Furlanetto:2006jb,Madau:1996cs} was recently reported by the EDGES experiment \citep{Bowman:2018yin}.
 Photons emitted by the spin flip from ortho (J=1) to para (J=0) hydrogen has energy $E_{21}= 5.9 \mu {\rm eV}$ corresponding to the frequency 1420 MHz from hyperfine interaction .
 When the CMB passes through a HI cloud at redshift $z$ there will be a dip observed in the CMB spectrum at frequency $1420 /(z+1)$ MHz due to $J=0\rightarrow 1$ transitions.
-The EDGES experiment observed a dip in the CMB frequency range 50-100 MHz centered at 78 MHz (corresponding to the redshift z=17.3) and the brightness temperature $T_{21}= -500^{+200}_{-500} $ mK wheres the lower limit from standard cosmology is -209 mK (at $z\sim 17 $).
-The explanation for this anomalous dip which has been offered is that the gas cools by interaction with dark matter which in turn lowers the spin temperature (which is defined by the ratio of the para and ortho hydrogen states) \cite{Barkana:2018lgd, Fialkov:2018xre}.
-The velocity of the gas is lowest in the cosmic dawn era and a dark matter-baryon cross section $\sigma(v) =\sigma_1 (v/1 km s^{-1})^{-4}$ with $\sigma_1= 8 \times 10^{-20} cm^2$ and dark matter mass of 0.3 GeV gives the best fit to the EDGES observation \cite{Barkana:2018lgd}.
+The EDGES experiment observed a dip in the CMB frequency range 50-100 MHz centered at 78 MHz (corresponding to the redshift z=17.3) and the brightness temperature $T_{21}= -500^{+200}_{-500} $ mK whereas the lower limit from standard cosmology is -209 mK (at $z\sim 17 $).
+The explanation for this anomalous dip which has been offered is that the gas cools by interaction with dark matter which in turn lowers the spin temperature (which is defined by the ratio of the para and ortho hydrogen states) \citep{Barkana:2018lgd,Fialkov:2018xre}.
+The velocity of the gas is lowest in the cosmic dawn era and a dark matter-baryon cross section $\sigma(v) =\sigma_1 (v/1 km s^{-1})^{-4}$ with $\sigma_1= 8 \times 10^{-20} cm^2$ and dark matter mass of 0.3 GeV gives the best fit to the EDGES observation \citep{Barkana:2018lgd}.
 The $v^{-4}$ velocity dependence can come from the exchange of massless mediators.
-There are strong constraints from fifth force searches on light particle mediators and the simplest possibility is baryon interaction with a milli-charged dark matter by photon exchange \cite{Barkana:2018qrx}.
-However, if constraints from CMB distortion by dark matter annihilation \cite{Dvorkin:2013cea, Berlin:2018sjs, DAmico:2018sxd} are taken into account the parameter space of milli-charged dark matter is $m_\chi = 10-80$ MeV, electric charge $\epsilon =10^{-6}-10^{-4}$ and a relic abundance which is a small fraction (0.3-2)\% of the dark matter \cite{Berlin:2018sjs}.
-Other explanations for explaining the excess dip in the 21-cm absorption is conversion of 21-cm photons to dark photons \cite{Pospelov:2018kdh}.
-The possibility that the anomalous dip is due to an excess of background CMB photons in the $E_{21}$ wavelengths arising from the decay of photo-philic light dark matter has been studied \cite{Fraser:2018acy}.
+There are strong constraints from fifth force searches on light particle mediators and the simplest possibility is baryon interaction with a milli-charged dark matter by photon exchange \citep{Munoz:2018pzp,Barkana:2018qrx}.
+However, if constraints from CMB distortion by dark matter annihilation \citep{Dvorkin:2013cea,Fialkov:2018xre,Berlin:2018sjs,DAmico:2018sxd} are taken into account the parameter space of milli-charged dark matter is $m_\chi = 10-80$ MeV, electric charge $\epsilon =10^{-6}-10^{-4}$ and a relic abundance which is a small fraction (0.3-2)\% of the dark matter \citep{Munoz:2018pzp, Berlin:2018sjs}.
+Acoustic oscillations of the milli-charged dark matter would be observable in anisotropies of the 21-cm temperature power spectrum which would be observable with LOFAR and HERA \citep{Munoz:2018jwq}.
+Other explanations for explaining the excess dip in the 21-cm absorption is conversion of 21-cm photons to dark photons \citep{Pospelov:2018kdh}.
+The possibility that the anomalous dip is due to an excess of background CMB photons in the $E_{21}$ wavelengths arising from the decay of photo-philic light dark matter has been studied \citep{Fraser:2018acy}.
+The cooling of hydrogen gas by 0.15 eV QCD axion dark matter has been proposed \citep{Houston:2018vrf, Houston:2018vbk} and the creation of excess photon at 21-cm by axion-photon conversion in cosmological magnetic field has been studied \citep{Moroi:2018vci}.